-- Agricultural Biotechnology.
 Another primary application of biotechnology is the study of biology related to crops and food products.
 Agritech uses modification techniques to improve the nutritional content and flavor of food.
 However, other applications include developing non-food products, biodegradable materials, vegetable oils, biofuel, etc.

-- Environmental Biotechnology.
 This biotech application studies our environment and how human actions affect it.
 For this application, biotech cleanrooms are designated to research and test biological samples, determine if products are safe for the environment, and conduct environmental cleaning and monitoring.

-Biotech Cleanroom Classifications
+Biotech Cleanroom ISO Classifications

-These applications are very precise and require stringent cleanliness standards to develop and test new treatments and compounds.
+The applications of biotechnology are very precise and require stringent cleanliness standards to develop and test new treatments and compounds.
 Almost all biotech cleanrooms must comply with ISO 14644-1 Class 5 or stricter cleanroom classifications.
 ISO Class 1-5 are considered to have extremely strict standards.
 Even though the biotech cleanrooms follow the ISO classification guidelines, they must also be outfitted appropriately for the chosen processes to operate effectively and efficiently.
 The air purity is of great concern, and the constant air velocity should be 40-80 feet per minute.
 Environmental control and air purity should be up to standards to ensure products and processes are not affected by contamination.

-Biotech Cleanroom Type
+Biotech Cleanroom Designing

 Biotech Cleanroom Systems

 There are many systems within a biotech cleanroom that support its everyday functions.
 These systems are responsible for maintaining the environment controlled, clean, and consistent so that the stringent classifications are reached at all times.
-Some of the systems include HVAC, filtration, and pressurization.
+Some of the systems include HVAC, air filtration, and air pressurization.

-- Cleanroom filtration: Air filtration is required in biotech cleanrooms to maintain a high level of air quality using a laminar airflow pattern and HEPA filtration.
+- Cleanroom Filtration: Air filtration is required in biotech cleanrooms to maintain a high level of air quality using a laminar airflow pattern and HEPA filtration.

 - Cleanroom HVAC: In biotech cleanrooms, robust HVAC systems supply the cleanroom with temperature and humidity-controlled air.